-- Though it helps to have connections, anyone can breakthrough and obtain incredible wealth as a guitarist.
-A lot of times it's not even about skill!
+- Though it helps to have connections, anyone can break through and obtain incredible wealth as a guitarist.
+A lot of times it's not even about the skill!

-- If you want to ascend to the richest levels and have one of the highest net worths, you'll need to have other business ventures, investments, break into TV and film, and control your outrageous expenses.
+- If you want to ascend to the richest levels and have one of the highest net worths, you'll need to have other business ventures, and investments, break into TV and film and control your outrageous expenses.

-- And that's largely because, usually for a guitarist, you'll be splitting your earnings 3 and 4 ways with other band members.
+- And that's large because, usually for a guitarist, you'll be splitting your earnings 3 and 4 ways with other band members.

 Net Worth: $210 Million

 Change: ↓1 - Brian is a co-founder of and the lead guitarist for Queen and wrote some of their biggest hits, like "We Will Rock You."
 He's got all the awards and honors, as you can imagine, and is named anywhere from the 2nd to 26th best guitarist of all time, depending on which magazine you ask.

 He's still touring with Queen and playing to huge crowds, with Adam Lambert performing vocals in place of Freddie Mercury.
 He's contributed to tons of other huge artists' albums and has solo records.
 He stays busy enough to not have time (or a need) for additional business ventures.
 Read his trivia facts to see what I mean.

 Trivia Fact: Brian is a bonafide astrophysicist with a PhD.
 He has a flatwing damselfly named after him, the Heteragrion brianmayi.
 He's a vegetarian, big time animal rights supporter, and anti-smoking advocate.
 His Victorian stereography collection allowed him to make a significant technical contribution to a book about Picasso's work.
 In the recent movie about Queen, called Bohemian Rhapsody, he was played by Gwilym Lee.
 Much of his music was played on his homemade guitar he calls the Red Special.